Friday, 30 March 2012

 Basically, this means that we need a science of intelligent design - to help us understand the evolution of culture.
 Of course, in some respects we already have this - science studies various aspects of engineers and engineering.
 However, there are a number of significant areas that remain not so well studied.

 Designed entities have somewhat different properties from designoid ones.
 They show different kinds of evolutionary mistakes.
 Designers have better refactoring capabilities than simpler forms of evolution.
 They also typically apply different fitness criteria to their productions.
 However, designers have limited access to molecular nanotechnology - and they don't yet have access to much of nature's parallelism.
-As a result of these kinds of factors, mobile phones and cats are very different kinds of entity.
-Also, the evolution of the mobile phone is systematically different from the evolution of the cat - though both exhibit the key evolutionary hallmark of gradualism.

 So far, there hasn't been much scientific study of these kinds of differences.
 We haven't had a proper science of cultural evolution - so comparing cats with mobile phones has probably seemed pointless to most people.
 However, now, things are different.
 We now understand the importance of intelligent design to cultural evolution - and so next we need to study it.